01

 Build & Configuration

-We build it right, not fast
+We build carefully, not quickly

 Integration patterns we use

-• Trigger, AI, Action (most common)
+• Trigger → AI → Action (most common)

 • Human-in-the-Loop review flows